Speed is an aspect of a website’s performance that Google truly values. So much so that it ranks websites with faster site speeds over slower ones.

 Minimize or combine CSS and JS files

-To determine whether or not you need to work on the JS and CSS files within your website, you can use Google PageSpeed Insight tool.
-The tool will notify you of changes you can make on your website to make it faster.
-JS and CSS file sizes impact how fast a page loads up; so by minimizing or combining files, you can reduce the size of these files.
+To decide whether you need to work on the JS and CSS files within your website, you can use Google PageSpeed Insight tool.
+The tool will let you know of changes you can make on your website to make it faster.
+JS and CSS file sizes impact how fast a page loads up; so by minimizing or combining files, you can cut the size of these files.

 For those who are aware of the technicalities of websites and familiar with its language, Google has given a guideline on how you can minimize the files on your own.
 For those that aren’t familiar with the technicalities, there are plugins such as Autoptimize that can help you with the minimizing process.